-The Company resolved, on 7th July 2010, to authorise full recourse interest bearing loans to the holders of the shares under the 2007 Share Plan.
+The Company resolved, on 7 July 2010, to authorise full recourse interest bearing loans to the holders of the shares under the 2007 Share Plan.
 The terms of the loans are as follows:

-(i) Commencement date 1 July 2010

-(ii) Loan term 2 years
+(i) Commencement date 1 July 2010 (ii) Loan term 2 years

 (iii) Principal repayment Principal repayment due in full on or before 30 June 2012

 (iv) Interest rate 7.50% per annum

 (v) Interest payable Due 6 monthly in arrears

-On 30 June 2012 the loans expired and the principal and interest payable in respect of the loans remained unpaid.
-On 12 July 2012, the Company offered to extend the loan repayment date until 31 December 2012 in accordance with the terms of the original loan agreements.
+On 30 June 2012 the loans were due to expire and the principal in respect of the loans remained unpaid.
+The Company resolved to extend the loan repayment date until 31 December 2012 in accordance with the terms of the original loan agreements.